 - Training yourself mentally and physically.
 Our ancestors had the right type of fitness and a positive mental attitude that is hard to find these days.
 All because living and working outside makes it tough on you and teaches you to appreciate things more.

 - Respect nature.
 I’ve always heard people say that if the brown stuff hits the fan, they will hunt and fish or get anything they require from nature.
-While this is true for certain cases, the vast majority of people are trained to only consume.
-We are already destroying nature at a fast pace right now, when we have all the things we could possibly want.
-Imagine what would happen if people become desperate for food, or wood to cook their food or heat their homes.
-Our grandparents learned that you can’t exploit nature without consequences, but what about us?
+While this is true for certain cases, the vast majority of people are trained only to consume.
+We are already destroying nature at a fast pace right now when we have all the things we could want.
+Imagine what would happen if people become desperate for food or wood to cook their food or heat their homes.
+Our grandparents learned that you couldn’t exploit nature without consequences, but what about us?

 If you found this review useful, please vote for Prepper’s Will as a top prepper website:

 Other Self-sufficiency and Preparedness solutions you may like: